Pharmaceutical Science MPharmSci (Hons)

 30 credits

-Year 2 places emphasis on organic and medicinal chemistry and develops practical skills, especially in pharmaceutical analysis - important in relation to the actions and characterisation of drugs.
-Building on the pharmaceutical chemistry learned in Year 1, you will study the properties and formulation of pharmaceuticals.
+Year 2 places emphasis on organic and medicinal chemistry and develops practical skills, especially in pharmaceutical analysis – important in relation to the actions and characterisation of drugs.
 You will also study the effect of drugs in living systems and the principles of the immune system.
 There will be an introduction to micro-organisms in relation to human disease, their control and safe working practices.
-Year 2 features a focus on experimental pharmaceutical chemistry, developing skills for conducting independent laboratory investigations.
-There is also the opportunity to develop other transferable skills, important to your employability and career planning.
+You will explore organic and medicinal chemistry applied to the design and synthesis of drug molecules.
+Year 2 also focuses on the experimental aspects of pharmaceutical science, developing skills for conducting independent laboratory investigations.

 Core modules